 Have you been rejected as a LASIK candidate due to thin corneas?

 This is one of the many cases for patients.
-After being turned away from LASIK surgery, many people believe they’ll never be free of contacts or glasses, but there is a better alternative to LASIK if you have thin corneas.
+After being turned away from LASIK surgery, many people believe they’ll never be free of contacts or glasses, but there is an excellent alternative to LASIK if you have thin corneas.

 What are thin corneas?